allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 The actual report upload is done by the `bash <(curl -s https://codecov.io/bash)` command.
 Note that this configuration handles both regular unit tests run on the host machine and also instrumentation tests run on the emulator.
-You should also remember to adjust the Android SDK, build tools and emulator SDK version settings to suit your project's configuration.
+You should also remember to adjust the Android SDK, build tools and emulator SDK version settings to suit your project’s configuration.

 Now, creating a pull request at the project GitHub page should trigger a build.
 When it succeeds, the `codecov-io` bot leaves a comment on the pull request with the code coverage information and